Sold My Bike

 -

-Make sure your feet are aligned properly on the pedals,
+Make sure your feet stand level on the pedals without any

 - Wear knee pads